Services

 • The migration is being treated as a frontend rebuild without enough planning around SEO, content, and operational ownership.

-• Quick check: map the current product, collection, search, cart, and checkout journeys before deciding what Shopify should keep owning and what Next.js should take over.
+• Map the current product, collection, search, cart, and checkout journeys before deciding what Shopify keeps owning and what Next.js takes over.

 • How catalogue data, merchandising content, and SEOcritical fields are modelled today.